juliantellez/kubernetes-raspberry/docs/os_flushing.md

 # Flushing the Operating System

-The Raspberry PI nodes are provisioned using [Raspbian Buster](https://www.raspberrypi.org/downloads/raspbian/).
-A light weight version of Raspbian Buster.
+The Raspberry PI nodes are provisioned using [Ubuntu 22.04 LTS](https://ubuntu.com/download/raspberry-pi) for ARM

 - Download and unzip the iso image from the link above